theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

 __setcontext    endp
 ```

-Since CVMServer can read arbitrary files in the system, I wrote a PoC that outputs the contents of `/var/db/SystemKey`.
+Since CVMServer can read arbitrary files in the system, we wrote a PoC that outputs the contents of `/var/db/SystemKey`.
 The content can be used to decrypt any keychain file within macOS using external tools, e.g. [chainbreaker](https://github.com/n0fate/chainbreaker).

 <div class="row justify-content-center">
 <div class="col col-md-8">